 If you’re unhappy with the state of your smile, the first step is to consult with a knowledgeable cosmetic dentist who can help you understand your options and determine the right treatment for your unique needs.

-The Cosmetic Dentist, Adam Hahn, DMD, FAGD, LVIF at Smile Columbia Dentistry understand the importance of a healthy, beautiful smile, and we’re dedicated to providing comprehensive, compassionate dental care tailored to your individual needs and desires.
-If you live in Columbia, SC, and would like to learn more about your cosmetic dentistry options, please call us today at (803) 791-9090.
+Dr. Adam Hahn at Smile Columbia Dentistry understand the importance of a healthy, beautiful smile, and we’re dedicated to providing comprehensive, compassionate dental care tailored to your individual needs and desires.
+If you live in Columbia, SC, and would like to learn more about your cosmetic dentistry options, please call us today at (803) 781-9090.